 4. Finally, run the below command to call the

 GetNetworkCredential() method on the PSCredential to view the password in plain text.

 And you have now successfully retrieved the password.

-Using the Encrypted Passwords in Automation
+Using the PowerShell Encrypt Password in Automation

 So far, you’ve learned to register and create a new secret store.
 You’ve also created a new secret and learned how to recall that secret when you need it.
 But the way you did the secret retrieval is interactive.